-We are a blank check company incorporated as a Cayman Islands exempted company on December 23, 2020 for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").
-Our Sponsor is Freedom Acquisition I LLC, a Cayman Islands limited liability company ("Sponsor").
+We are a blank check company incorporated as a Cayman Islands exempted company on December 23, 2020 for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
+Our sponsor is Freedom Acquisition I LLC, a Cayman Islands limited liability company.